collective/pas.plugins.oidc/README.rst

   * ``redirect_uris``: this needs to match the **public URL** where the user will be redirected after the login flow is completed.
 It needs to include the `/Plone/acl_users/oidc/callback` part.
 When using Volto you need to expose Plone somehow to have the login process finish correctly.

-  * Use Zope session data manager: see the section below about the usage of session.
+  * ``Use Zope session data manager``: see the section below about the usage of session.

-  * Create user / update user properties: when selected the user data in Plone will be updated with the data coming from the OIDC provider.
+  * ``Create user / update user properties``: when selected the user data in Plone will be updated with the data coming from the OIDC provider.

-  * Create authentication __ac ticket: when selected the user will be allowed to act as a logged-in user in Plone.
+  * ``Create authentication __ac ticket``: when selected the user will be allowed to act as a logged-in user in Plone.

-  * Create authentication auth_token (Volto/REST API) ticket: when selected the user will be allowed to act as a logged-in user in the Volto frontend.
+  * ``Create authentication auth_token (Volto/REST API) ticket``: when selected the user will be allowed to act as a logged-in user in the Volto frontend.

-  * Open ID scopes to request to the server: information requested to the OIDC provider.
+  * ``Open ID scopes to request to the server``: information requested to the OIDC provider.
 Leave it as it is or modify it according to your provider's information.

-  * Use PKCE: when enabled uses PKCE_ when requesting authentication from the provider.
+  * ``Use PKCE``: when enabled uses PKCE_ when requesting authentication from the provider.

 ----